-BUSINESS & FINANCE 2 semesters 2 credits Grade 12
+BUSINESS & FINANCE

-Meets Financial Literacy Requirement: Beginning with the 2020-2021 SY.
+Meets Financial Literacy Requirement.
 This does not qualify as a math credit.

 The course provides some of the mathematical skills needed for everyday business and daily life.
 Topics covered include: a review of basic arithmetic skills, appropriate use of the calculator, conversions, basic credit literacy, computing of earnings and yields, financial planning, personal budgeting, insurance opportunities and responsibilities, rates and proportions, practical geometry, and topics related to life survival skills.
 A four-function calculator is needed for this course.